StenaIT/express-nemo/README.md

 ### Prereq
-- User must be in the collabrotors for "stena-it" organization
+- User must be in the collaborators for "stena-it" organization
 - cd to the middleware you wish to publish

 ### Update version